Study Abroad Program Locations

 TLU Affiliated Programs

-API offers comprehensive study abroad programs year-round in 17 countries across Europe, Latin America, and the Middle East.
-They offer a wide variety of courses in almost every major discipline and in various languages of instruction.
+API offers comprehensive study abroad programs, as well as intern, teach, volunteer, and work abroad programs, year-round in 22 countries across Asia, Europe, Latin America, the Middle East, and Oceania.
+They offer a wide variety of courses in almost every major discipline.
+In addition, API's programs include social and cultural activities, volunteer opportunities, as well as day trips and weekend excursions.
 While courses are available in English in many locations, if foreign language acquisition is the primary goal, API offers high quality language and culture programs for all levels of language learners.
-Through our new division called Cultural Embrace by API, participants may also pursue intern, teach, volunteer, or work abroad opportunities in Africa, Asia, Europe, Latin America, or Oceania.

 CCA offers semester, year-long and summer options in eight programs worldwide.
 All CCA programs have on-site resident directors and include excursions and cultural activities.
 Students enroll at prestigious universities and participate in internships or service-learning for academic credit.
-Language immersion programs in Spain, France, and Austria are open to all language levels and provide course flexibility for language and non-language majors.
-English-based programs in Wales, England, and the Netherlands provide coursework in a wide variety of disciplines.
+Language immersion programs in Spain and Austria are open to all language levels and provide course flexibility for language and non-language majors.
+English-based programs in Wales and England provide coursework in a wide variety of disciplines.
 The Yucatan program provides both Spanish language and English coursework, and an English-based summer program is also available in Ghana.

-Augsburg College’s Center for Global Education has programs in Mexico, Central America, Cuba, the Netherlands, and Southern Africa.
-The Central America program visits three countries (El Salvador, Guatemala, and Nicaragua) and the Southern Africa program visits both Namibia and South Africa.
+Augsburg College’s Center for Global Education & Experience has programs in Mexico, Central America, and Southern Africa.
+The Central America program visits three countries (Costa Rica, Guatemala, and Nicaragua) and the Southern Africa program visits both Namibia and South Africa.
 Programs focus on peace, justice, community engagement, migration/immigration, international development/policy, health, and women's issues.
-CGE's programs are experiential, so key learning takes place via direct contact with local people, rural and urban homestays, community visits, and excursions.
+CGEE's programs are experiential, so key learning takes place via direct contact with local people, rural and urban homestays, community visits, and excursions.

 The Harlaxton College experience, through the University of Evansville in Indiana and their British campus, hosts students from various parts of the U.S. to study in a lovely 19th century manor house on 117 acres of gardens, parks and woodlands.
 The campus is near Grantham, England and just two hours from London by train.
 Local and visiting professors teach a variety of courses, including group excursions and independent travel.